-- Make sure that the cluster is running with I/O fencing set up. - # vxfenadm -d - Make sure that the cluster-level attribute UseFence has the value set to SCSI3. - # haclus -value UseFence - To enable system-based race policy, perform the following steps: - Make the VCS configuration writable. - # haconf -makerw - Set the value of the cluster-level attribute PreferredFencingPolicy as System. - # haclus -modify PreferredFencingPolicy System - Set the value of the system-level attribute FencingWeight for each node in the cluster.

-For example, in a two-node cluster, where you want to assign sys1 five times more weight compared to sys2, run the following commands:
+- Make sure that the cluster is running with I/O fencing set up. - # vxfenadm -d - Make sure that the cluster-level attribute UseFence has the value set to SCSI3.
+2 - # haclus -value UseFence - 3 To enable system-based race policy, perform the following steps: - Make the Veritas Cluster Server (VCS) configuration writable. - # haconf -makerw - Set the value of the cluster-level attribute PreferredFencingPolicy as System. - # haclus -modify PreferredFencingPolicy System - Set the value of the system-level attribute FencingWeight for each node in the cluster. - For example, in a two-node cluster, where you want to assign sys1 five times more weight compared to sys2, run the following commands:

 '''

 hasys -modify sys1 FencingWeight 50

-hasys -modify sys2 FencingWeight 10

 '''